RupeshKumar4511/Java-Programming-code/README.md

 Next, theJVM runs everything between the curly braces { }of your main method.
 <br>
-**EveryJava application has to have at least one class. and at least one main method (not one main per class;just one main per application**).
+**Every Java application has to have at least one class. and at least one main method (not one main per class;just one main per application**).